-Most people carry a mobile device with them at all times and the iPhone is possibly the most used camera in the world.
-Mobile photography has re-shaped how we create, share and employ photography.
-For me, the iPhone has changed the way I approach creative photography.
-It has been extremely liberating to leave bulky DSLR equipment to one side and embrace the world of smartphone photography.
+The camera in your pocket has rapidly come of age.
+Smartphones have evolved into serious image capture devices; re-shaping how we create, share and employ photography.
+For me, Apple iPhone has changed the way I approach photography.
+It has been extremely liberating to leave bulky equipment to one side and embrace the world of smartphone photography.
 Since 2014 the iPhone has been my preferred image capture device.